pdkarthik/Java-Project/README.md

 (Ever wonder just) How much those credit card accounts are costing you ?

 # Abstract :
-This project will help you get a handle on consumer debt.
-The Consumer Loan Assistant Project you would build computes payments and loan terms given balance and interest information.
-We look at focus traversal among controls, how to do input validation, and the message box for user feedback.
+The Consumer Loan Assistant Project computed payments and loan terms based on balance and interest information provided.
+The project focused on implementing focus traversal among controls, performing input validation to ensure accurate data entry, and utilizing message boxes to provide user feedback to the user.

 # Pre-requisites: